On June 24, 2022, BSA announced a set of Minor Modifications to Scouts BSA Rank Requirements. To see the announcement, click here.

 - Show the proper care of a rope by learning how to whip and fuse the ends of different kinds of rope.

-- Tell what you need to know about pocketknife safety.
+- Tell what you need to know about pocketknife safety and responsibly.

-- With your parent or guardian, complete the exercises in the pamphlet "How to Protect Your Children from Child Abuse: A Parents Guide" and earn the Cyber Chip Award for your grade.
+- With your parent or guardian, complete the exercises in the pamphlet "How to Protect Your Children from Child Abuse: A Parents Guide" and earn the Cyber Chip Award for your grade or view the Personal Safety Awareness videos ( with your parent or Guardian's permission).
 1

 - Since joining the troop and while working on the Scout rank, participate in a Scoutmaster conference.